4paradigm/OpenMLDB/docs/en/python_sdk.md

 ### 2.1 Create connection

 Here database name is not required to exist.
-If not exist, you need to create the database after the connection is created.
+If it does not exist, you need to create the database after the connection is created.

 ````python
 import openmldb.dbapi